dominikdorfstetter/dominikdorfstetter/README.md

 - 🔭 I’m currently working on various projects in Vienna & on my Spanish skills

-- 🌱 I’m currently reading a lot of Medium arcticles
+- 🌱 I’m currently founding a company.

 - ❓ Ask me about anything related to Angular, React, Spring Framework or Kafka